Ongoing research

 The generation of human retinal tissue from stem cells under laboratory conditions has been a pioneering breakthrough which has transformed the field of ophthalmic research.
 In the last five years, our group has developed robust methods for the large-scale generation of retinal organoids (retina in a dish) from human embryonic and human induced pluripotent stem cells.
 These mini retinas in a dish contain all retinal cell types and display the same five layered structure as known from adult retina.
 Moreover, they exhibit the most crucial function of the retina, light sensitivity.
 Our group is using these mini retinas for:

-2. Development of preclinical tools to select functional retinal cells for retinal cell replacement therapy in humans.
+2. Development of preclinical tools to select functional retinal cells for retinal cell replacement therapy in humans (Zerti et al. Stem Cells.
+2021; 39:882-896).

-3. Inclusion of other cell types (e.g. microglia) required for maintaining the normal structure and function of the retina.
+3. Inclusion of other cell types (e.g. microglia, endothelial cells) required for maintaining the normal structure and function of the retina (Chichagova et al. J Cell Mol Med.
+2023;27:435-445).

 Retinal organoids derived from human pluripotent stem cells.